 Recognition and measurement principles for volunteer labor are grounded in the contribution accounting model.
 Recognition and measurement of services provided by affiliates (defined as entities that are controlled by, under common control with, or a parent of the reporting NFP) are intercompany transactions, not resources arising from parties external to the organization.
-Thus, those services are outside the scope of the contribution guidance.
+Those services, discussed in NP 7.5.2, are a form of equity transfer and outside the scope of the contribution guidance.